presentator/presentator/README.md

 By default Presentator uses the local filesystem to store uploaded files.
 If you have limited disk space and plan to store a lot of files, you can use an external S3 compatible storage.
-This could be done from your _PocketBase Admin UI > Settings > Files storage_ page (`http://127.0.0.1:8090/_/#/settings/storage`).
+This could be done from your _PocketBase Dashboard > Settings > Files storage_ page (`http://127.0.0.1:8090/_/#/settings/storage`).

 #### OAuth2 authentication

 Presentator supports various OAuth2 providers - Google, Microsoft, Facebook, GitHub, Gitlab, etc.
-OAuth2 providers can be enabled from your _PocketBase Admin UI > Settings > Auth providers_ page (`http://127.0.0.1:8090/_/#/settings/auth-providers`).
+OAuth2 providers can be enabled from the `users` auth collection options:
+1. Temporary enable the Collections create/edit controls from _PocketBase Dashboard > Settings > Application > "Hide collection create and edit controls"_ toggle (http://127.0.0.1:8090/_/#/settings).
+2. Navigate to _PocketBase Dashboard > Collections > users > "Edit collection" cogwheel_ and click on the "Options" tab to adjust the allowed OAuth2 settings.
+3. Enable back the _"Hide collection create and edit controls"_ toggle from 1) to prevent accidental schema changes.

-For OAuth2 redirect url/callback you must use `https://yourdomain.com/api/oauth2-redirect`.
+For the OAuth2 redirect url/callback you must use `https://yourdomain.com/api/oauth2-redirect`.

 > [!NOTE]
 > By default Presentator users are required to have an email so providers that don't return an email will fail to authenticate.